 Advice: Typical mountain clothing is recommended on the walk along El Camino

-“Everything under the sun” has been the motto of the tourist nation of Spain for many years, but in the northwestern corner of the country we are told that “it rains 11 of 12 months in this region”.
+“Everything under the sun” has been the motto of the tourist nation of Spain for many years.
+However, in the northwestern corner of the country we are told that “it rains 11 of 12 months in this region”.
 This means choosing clothes carefully – shorts do not work all the times.

 I was wearing Nordic clothing in the form of membrane jacket and pants, as well as solid hiking boots – all with Gore-Tex in the textiles.
 It turned out to be a suitable choice in both cool mornings and warm afternoons.Typical mountain clothing is therefore recommended on the walk along “El Camino”.

-1000 Years of Pilgrimage.
 The first and most famous pilgrim on El Camino was Bishop Gottskalk, who took the long walk around year 950 a.d.
-In the following ceturies, hundreds of thousands followed his example, many walking along the marked trails all the way from Paris or Le Puy outside Lyon in France – a distance of 1600km in total.
-The goal was the impressive cathedral of Santiago de Compostela, which was said to keep the relics of the Apostle Jacob.
-Whatever this magnificent cathedral hides, the one who sold the idea of this pilgrimage – consciously or not – has provided good and steady income for the 166 towns and villages along the pilgrimage in northern Spain.
+In the following centuries, hundreds of thousands followed his example.
+As many walking along the marked trails all the way from Paris or Le Puy outside Lyon in France – a distance of 1600km in total.
+The goal was the impressive cathedral of Santiago de Compostela, said to keep the relics of the Apostle Jacob.
+Whatever this magnificent cathedral hides, the one who sold the idea of this pilgrimage – consciously or not – has provided steady income for the 166 towns and villages along the pilgrimage in northern Spain.